The Best Stage Clock App for iPad and iPhone – a Comparison

 Professional solutions run as an app on multiple devices simultaneously and synchronize over the local network.
 Production controls from a host device, all displays update in real time.

-This is the approach of UbiStage Timer: the app runs on iPhone and iPad, connects automatically over local Wi-Fi, and shows the same countdown on every display — accurate to the millisecond.
+This is the approach of UbiStage Timer: the app runs on iPhone and iPad, connects automatically over local Wi-Fi, and shows the same countdown on every display — virtually lag-free.
 Production keeps full control, the speaker only sees the timer.

 Suitable for: conferences, stage productions, panels, trade shows — anywhere multiple displays need to be coordinated.